-Data interpolation and statistical regression of noisy data are both classical subjects but their domain of application have been disjoint until recently.
-Scattered data interpolation techniques \cite{wendland2004scattered} are generally used for clean data.
-On the other hand, when supervised learning or statistical regression techniques are applied to noisy data, in general smoothing or regularization methods are applied to prevent training data interpolation, as the latter is believed to lead to poor generalization \cite{james2013introduction}.
-However, accumulating empirical evidence from overparameterized deep networks has shown that data interpolation (equivalently, zero error on the training set) does not automatically imply poor generalization \cite{zhang2017understanding,belkin2018understand}.
-This has in turn given rise to a rapidly growing body of theoretical work to understand how and why noisy data interpolation can still lead to good generalization \cite{cutler2001pert,wyner2017explaining,belkin2018overfitting,rakhlin2018consistency,ongie2019function,belkin2019reconciling,liang2018just,bartlett2019benign,montanari2019generalization,karzand2019active,xing2018statistical}.
+Data interpolation and statistical regression are both classical subjects, but have been largely disjoint until recently.
+Scattered data interpolation techniques~\cite{wendland2004scattered} are generally used for clean data.
+On the other hand, when supervised learning or statistical regression techniques are applied to noisy data, smoothing or regularization methods are usually applied to prevent training data interpolation, as the latter is believed to lead to poor generalization \cite{james2013introduction}.
+However, empirical evidence from overparameterized deep networks has shown that data interpolation (equivalently, zero error on the training set) does not automatically imply poor generalization \cite{zhang2017understanding,belkin2018understand}.
+This has in turn given rise to much theoretical work to understand how and why noisy data interpolation can still lead to good generalization \cite{cutler2001pert,wyner2017explaining,belkin2018overfitting,rakhlin2018consistency,ongie2019function,belkin2019reconciling,liang2018just,bartlett2019benign,montanari2019generalization,karzand2019active,xing2018statistical}.
 Note, however, that this body of work is largely within the framework of parameterized networks, linear or nonlinear, and generally involves a model fitting/selection step, in contrast with our network and parameter-free approach.